WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod01/0101-Plan an IPv4 addressing scheme.md

    > Notice that the IPv4DefaultGateway is set incorrectly to 172.16.0.2.

-7. Fix the IPv4DefaultGateway by running the following commands, pressing Enter at the end of each line:
+7. Fix the IPv4DefaultGateway by running the following commands, selecting Enter at the end of each line:

    ```
    Remove-NetIPAddress -InterfaceAlias "London_Network" -IPAddress 172.16.0.51 -PrefixLength 24 -DefaultGateway 172.16.0.2 -Confirm:$false